-In 2017, Bay Area Bike Share, now Ford GoBike, expanded significantly from fewer than 400 bikes to 4,500 bikes with about 120 bike stations deployed by Fall 2017.
+In 2017, Bay Area Bike Share, now Ford GoBike, expanded significantly from fewer than 400 bikes to thousands of bikes at about 120 bike stations throughout the city.
+The program will complete its rollout in 2018 with 4,500 bikes in San Francisco.